Khanewal: Subsequent Development in Khanewal

 Subsequently, the British government decided to link Karachi to these major cities of Punjab.
 Multan railway station represented the lowest end of the northern railway system while Lodhran station was the highest station on the map for the southern railway line.
 However, later on, it was realized that the distance from Khanewal flag station to Lodhran (90 km) is shorter than Multan to Lodhran station (135 km).
 Therefore, keeping cost constraints and timeline in mind, it was decided to install a chord line from Khanewal to Lodhran as well.

 Therefore, in 1874, more staff from the railway department was sent to stay in Khanewal and oversee the construction of the Khanewal Lodhran Chord line.
 In order to support the staff stationed in Khanewal, the railway department pushed the government to improve the area.
 As a consequence, the government opened two schools in Khanewal.
 First, Government Primary School # 6 was opened in early 1876 in Kohna Khanewal and then MC Primary School # 7B was opened.
 Since Khanewal would become a junction where the railway line from Lahore splits in two ways, Multan and Lodhran, the railway department decided to build a small station here in 1876.
-In order to support the communications, a post and telegraph office was also built (current PTCL office) during the same year.
+In order to support communications, a post and telegraph office was also built (current PTCL office) during the same year.